abilandz/NAT3054/Lecture_3/make.md

-Finally, the **cmake** scripting language offers several operators to inspect directly status of files or directories.
-Their meaning and usage is the same as in a shell, only the syntax differ:
+Finally, the **cmake** scripting language offers several operators to inspect the status of files or directories directly.
+Their meaning and usage are the same as in a shell, only the syntax differs:

 * ```EXISTS``` &mdash; checks if a file or directory exists: